Mohamed Keita (basketball)

-Mohamed Lamine Keita (born March 20, 2003) is a Guinean-Burkinabé college basketball player who plays for St. John's.
-He previously played professionally with SLAC in the Basketball Africa League (BAL).
+Mohamed Lamine Keita (born 20 March 2003) is a Guinean-Burkinabé college basketball player who plays for Temple Owls men's basketball team.
+An NBA Academy Africa graduate, Keita previously played professionally with SLAC in the Basketball Africa League (BAL) in 2022.

+Keita is a 7 ft 1 (2.16 m) tall center, who is known for his defensive and blocking abilities.

 Early career

 Born in Conakry, Keita played for the NBA Academy Africa in Senegal in his younger years.
 He also played for The Winchendon School in Massachusetts.
+With Winchendon, Keita averaged 6.3 points, 8.2 rebounds and 3.4 blocks per game in the AA Division of the NEPSAC.

 College career

-On May 8, 2022, Keita committed to play collegiately for St. John's, who scouted him during a during a live recruiting spring period with his Amateur Athletic Union (AAU) team, the New York Jayhawks.
+On 8 May 2022, Keita committed to play collegiately for St. John's, who scouted him during a during a live recruiting spring period with his Amateur Athletic Union (AAU) team, the New York Jayhawks.
+In his freshmen season at St. John's, he played in only seven games due to injury.

+In June 2023, it was announced that Keita transferred to Tulsa for the 2023-24 season.

 Professional career

 Keita joined the Guinean club SLAC for the Basketball Africa League's 2022 season.
-On March 7, 2022, Keita recorded his first BAL double-double with 10 points and 12 rebounds in a regular season loss against AS Salé.
+On 7 March 2022, Keita recorded his first BAL double-double with 10 points and 12 rebounds in a regular season loss against AS Salé.

 National team career

 Keita represented the Guinean under-18 national team at the 2018 FIBA U18 African Championship in Egypt.